 Visit your GP for a health check and use this time to visit a physiotherapist to sort out any longstanding aches and pains.

 Within the United Kingdom the Chartered Society of Physiotherapy (CSP) are helping to support this day by celebrating the positive contribution older adults make to our society.
 In addition there are other charities and organisations in support of this day.
-For more information and details about activities being held regionally in the build up to and on October the 1st click here.

 Alternatively if you would like to get on top of things and discuss any aches or pains, our team of Chartered Physiotherapists at Lilliput Health in Poole are more than happy to help.
 Contact the clinic on 01202 725090 or email email@example.com.